getindata/data-pipelines-cli/docs/configuration.rst

 ++++++++++++++++++++++++++++++

 All configuration about how **dbt** is executed on the Airflow side is kept in execution_env.yml and <env type>.yml.
-More information about these settings can be found here: https://dbt-airflow-factory.readthedocs.io/en/latest/configuration.html#execution-env-yml-file
+More information about these settings can be found `here <https://dbt-airflow-factory.readthedocs.io/en/latest/configuration.html#execution-env-yml-file>`_

 Publication configuration
 ++++++++++++++++++++++++++++++